qijiezhao/HAMI/README.md

 # HAMI
-Hot-Spot Area of Machine Intelligence
+Hot-Spot Area of Machine Intelligence, which is a generical summary of the meaningful travel in the AI research world.